Lifestyle Tips for the COVID-19 Pandemic | Part Four: Maintaining Mental Health at Home

 Lately, on social media we’ve been seeing a lot of posts urging people to not have goals during their time at home, not to try and achieve things, and to just sit and dwell on the situation we all find ourselves in.
 It’s true when these same memes say “you don’t have to write the great American novel, lose a ton of weight, become the most amazing artist anyone has seen, etc…” However, you do have to focus on keeping your body and mind healthy under difficult circumstances and someone giving you permission to stay on the couch, be depressed, and not engage with anyone or anything is simply bad advice.

-Don’t listen to influences and others about “quarantine fat”
+Don’t listen to influencers and others about “quarantine fat”

 Let’s start at the beginning and address the thing we are seeing most from influencers and on social media in general… the fearmongering and bullying posts about “quarantine fat.”
 All of these posts and messages are of the same sort that you would find in a beauty magazine.
 These are wretched, tired fear tactics and they really create an ugly mob mentality toward body weight and health.
 Should you be exercising in your isolation?
 Well, yes.
 That means get out and take a walk.
 Get some fresh air.
 Get some sunshine.
 Go for a run if you feel so inclined.
 It’s just a good idea to take breaks from your home and get outside.
 You can even develop a home workout program if you have the space and tools (and even video assistance).
 But don’t get bogged down thinking that you absolutely have to come out of this “a thinner, better you.”
 How about we just focus on staying healthy and surviving?